Shyam-pi/Transformer-Robot/README.md

 1. teleop.py - Use this script to control the mobile base of the robot.
 2. publisher.py - It is used to initialize the configuration of the robot.
 Type 0 followed by the publisher.py to take the robot to collapsed position, and 1 to take it to the extended position.

-Please checkout the following link for visualizing the working of the package : https://drive.google.com/drive/folders/1r95u0Vq24YU3A0hC_s1uwHW8knL1vMpW
+Please checkout the outputs folder for visualizing the working of the package.

+To get comprehensive information on the robot please refer to the report available in the repo.